matteo-passeri/PZ-Server/README.md

 # Project Zomboid Automated Server
+Easy to set up and no maintenance need it (set up and forget).

-Operational scripts for a Project Zomboid Build 42 dedicated server running with Podman Compose.
+Operational scripts for a Project Zomboid Build 42 dedicated server running with Podman/Docker Compose.
 The repository root is the deployment directory: copy the whole checkout to the server root and run all commands from there.

 ## Features